awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup.md

 kubectl delete deployment cwagent-prometheus -n amazon-cloudwatch
 ```

-### Installing the CloudWatch Agent on Amazon EKS clusters with the EC2 launch type<a name="ContainerInsights-Prometheus-Setup-install-agent-EKS"></a>
+#### Installing the CloudWatch agent on Amazon EKS clusters with the EC2 launch type<a name="ContainerInsights-Prometheus-Setup-install-agent-EKS"></a>

 To install the CloudWatch agent with Prometheus support on an Amazon EKS cluster, follow these steps\.